 Prophase is the first phase and involves breakdown of the nuclear envelope, disappearance of the nucleus, and condensation of chromatin.
 Chromatin coils, supercoils, and makes loops to become a chromosome.
 Separate copies of genome become visually segregated into two sister chromatids, remaining attached to each other by a protein called cohesin at the centromere (specific DNA sequence).
 As discussed previously, the inner nuclear envelope is surrounded by lamin.
-The lamin degrades when it receives signaling from mitosis promoting factors.
-The envelope then is contained in numerous vesicles and interacts with the ER until two new cells are formed.
+The lamin disintegrates when it receives signaling from mitosis promoting factors.
+The envelope then is contained in numerous vesicles, which is retracted into mitotic ER until two new cells are formed.

 After disintegration of the nuclear envelope, the cell is in metaphase.
 During this phase the completely condensed chromosomes (each pair of sister chromatids) align themselves in a plane normal to a line joining the two pairs of centrioles.
 This plane is called metaphase plate.
 Some microtubules of spindle are inserted to the kinetochore (the disk-like protein attached to the centromere of chromosomes), others (continuous fibers) stretch from pole to pole, avoiding the chromosomes.
 Still a third class of microtubules, which originate at the centrioles, radiate away from the metaphase plate and the chromosomes, forming the aster.
-Note that the homologous chromosomes act independently in mitosis.
+Note that the homologous chromosomes (chromosome pairs that each inherited from maternal and paternal sources) act independently in mitosis.
 Each is doubled into two sister chromatids, each will divide and be represented in the daughter cells.

 Eventually, each chromatid is separated from its sister during anaphase.
 The centromeres holding the sister chromatids split in half, and each chromatid, now called a daughter chromosome moves in opposite directions to the asters.
 The splitting to the entire genetic message into two equal halves has been accomplished (karyokinesis: the dividing of the nucleus).